Timeline of Brockhurst Residents and Historical Events

 Daniel de Lisle Brock

 Nephew of William Brock, Daniel was a key figure in Guernsey history.
+His tenure as owner coincided with his Bailiffship, making Brockhurst a center of Guernsey leadership.

 - • Served as Bailiff of Guernsey (1821 - 1842).